 Child Removal From The Home

-The Process Of Reunification Therapy
+The Process Of Reunification Counseling and Therapy

-The process of reunification therapy begins with an assessment of the situation.
-The therapist will usually meet with each of the family members separately to get their own evaluation of the problem.
+The process of reunification counseling and therapy begins with an assessment of the situation.
+The therapist will usually meet with each family separately to get their own evaluation of the problem.
 The reunification therapist’s role, in this case, is not one of the mediators.
 They are concerned with the welfare of the children and will work together with the whole family to help the children feel better about the situation.
-The reunification therapy process is different for everyone, and it is based on the age of the children and the current situation that needs to be addressed.
+The reunification counseling process is different for everyone, and it is based on the age of the children and the current situation that needs to be addressed.
 This type of therapy is best done with the approval of everyone involved, but if ordered by the court, it will be done regardless of approval.

-The Steps In Reunification Therapy
+The Steps In Reunification Counseling

 Can We Do Online Therapy?